TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 ### Text Entry Simulation

-On Windows text simulation should work correctly and consistently.
+On Windows, text simulation should work correctly and consistently.

 ## macOS